achrafbannour1/mico_keyclock_project/README.md

 - Connect to the API Gateway (`http://localhost:8030`).

-## Part 8: Testing and Deployment

-- **Unit Testing**: Write tests for each microservice using JUnit.
-- **Integration Testing**: Test inter-service communication via the API Gateway.
-- **Deployment**: Deploy using Docker containers on a cloud platform like AWS or locally.

-## Part 9: Troubleshooting and Best Practices
+## Part 8: Troubleshooting and Best Practices

 ### Common Issues